felention/Data-Nuker/README.md

 It's essentially a DBAN for files/directories rather than a partition/drive.

+This will work in the Windows Subsystem for Linux (WSL).

 ***To prevent accidental deletion of other files, the user must place the files they want erased into a temporary directory.***

 ***Disclaimer: Depending on your system this'll only act as a secure erase.
-Systems such as Windows will remember the filename because of how the file system works.***
+Systems such as Windows will remember the filename because of how the file system works.
+There are work arounds though.***

 ### Setup
 To make sure it works properly, place ranchar.sh into your Documents directory.
 You can rename it and/or place it elsewhere as long as you update the location in nuke.sh